mdayaram/mdayaram.github.io/index.md

 at your own pace.
 I love hearing feedback.
 Tell me all the bad things.
 I want them.
 I keep them in a box and then when I'm feeling awesome I tackle them with hugs and cuddles.
 We can always chat about them over chai tea if you prefer that though.
-Hah, chat over chai.
 Let's make it happen!

 If physical space prevents us from getting tea together, you can always reach me through these other channels.